-Use the Text web part to add paragraphs to your page.
-Standard formatting options like styles, bullets, indentations, highlighting, and links are available.
+Use the Text web part to add paragraphs and tables to your page.
+Formatting options like styles, bullets, indentations, highlighting, and links are available.
 Add text to your page with the Text web part.

-If your organization has an active Yammer network (for example: www.yammer.com/contoso.com), you can enhance collaboration by embedding a Yammer feed on your page.
-Use the Yammer Feed web part on a page.
+If your organization has an active Yammer network (for example: www.yammer.com/contoso.com), you can enhance collaboration by embedding Yammer conversations on your page.
+Use the Yammer web part on a page.